Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     -   `SIF` and `SIFPYTORCH` both contain the name and full path of the singularity container file.

-    -   `SINGULARITY_BINDPATH` will mount all necessary directories from the system, including everything that is needed to access the project, scratch and flash file systems.
+    -   `SINGULARITY_BIND` will mount all necessary directories from the system, including everything that is needed to access the project, scratch and flash file systems.